 In the original story, Joe was traumatized by Rikiishi’s accidental death and he began to develop serious problems with his boxing.
 Joe experienced a late growth spurt and he was forced to maintain his weight class by undergoing training similar to Rikiishi.
 All of these experiences result in a brutal championship match with Mendoza that stretches to the point where the champ feels like he’s trapped in a nightmare.

-Similarly, Junk Dog could face a trauma of his own.
-Being on top of the Megaloboxing world may not be exactly what he’d hoped it would be.
+Similarly, Junk Dog could face a physical trauma of his own.
+A second Megalonia tournament has been announced a year after Junk Dog’s fateful match with Yuri, but being on top of the Megaloboxing world may not be exactly what he’d hoped it would be.
 It’s also possible that “Gearless” Joe will be under pressure to create Gear of his own to defend the title.

 In the second season of the original anime, Youko “toys with his fate like a demon” in the way she organizes Joe’s fights.
 Despite Joe’s medical condition being bad, she also encourages him to push himself to the limit in the fight against Mendoza.
 The thing is, everyone realizes they’re attracted to each other, and they’re proven right when she realizes she’s in love with Joe.